PerkfolioApp/perkvault-privacy/README.md

 ## Data Retention and Deletion

-All data stored in Perkfolio lives on your device.
-You can delete all app data at any time by deleting the Perkfolio app from your device.
+All data stored in PerkVault lives on your device.
+You can delete all app data at any time by deleting the PerkVault app from your device.
 We do not retain copies of your data on any external server.

 To request information about your data or to raise a privacy concern, contact us at the email address below.